Coleorton

 The Grade II* listed Coleorton Hall, in the west of the parish, was built in 1804-8 for the art patron Sir George Beaumont.
 William Wordsworth was a regular and frequent guest of Sir George Beaumont at the Hall.
 Between 1948 and 1997 the house was owned by the National Coal Board and used as offices, and it has now been converted into apartments.

-Coleorton has a post office and is served by three public bus services.